tchajed/sys-verif-fa25/docs/assignments/assignment3/intro.md

 Delete each specification in this file and type it out again.

-Refer to the [input guide](/notes/program-proofs/input.md) for guidance on how to type each symbol (they match the LaTeX commands, but you may not be familiar with this).
+Refer to the [input guide](/notes/program-proofs/input.md) for guidance on how to type each symbol.

 One easy thing to miss is that `P ∗ Q` (separating conjunction) requires you to type \sep.
 It's not the same as `x * y` (multiplication of integers).